* UK's FCA finds "areas of serious concern" in CFDs

 CFDs, financial instruments which have long been used by professional investors, let investors bet on both the direction of a share price, currency or other financial product move, and the extent of the change in price.

-Shares in CMC Markets, IG Group and Plus500 all fell by more than 7 percent on the FCA warning, in which it expressed concerns over the way CFDs were marketed.
+Shares in CMC Markets, IG Group and Plus500 all fell by more than 7 percent on the FCA warning, in which it expressed concerns over the way CFDs were marketed across the industry.

 It also identified flawed due diligence processes, conflicts of interest and poor remuneration practices.